Disciplinary hearing: employers must follow these steps

-Even if the employee doesn’t show up for the hearing, the hearing must still take place and should the employer present evidence to the chairperson.
-The chairperson must determine if the employee had sufficient notice of the hearing and if the employee is absent with a valid reason or not.
-At the end of the hearing the chairperson will make a recommendation tot he employer to either dismiss the employee or not.
+Even if the employee doesn’t show up for the hearing, the hearing must still take place (in absentia) and can the employer proceed to present evidence to the chairperson.
+The chairperson will determine if the employee had sufficient notice of the hearing and if the employee is absent with a valid reason or not.
+If the employee does have a valid reason for being absent, the chairperson may postpone the matter.

 - During the hearing the chairperson will ask the employee to plead guilty or not guilty to the charges brought against him: